sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_multithreading_new.rst

 The filter developer can specify which one is used, this can be done programatically, (self-registering) so no user intervention is necessary.

+When ``force`` = false then the function has effect only if the filter doesn't set (self-register) own MT mode.
+Usually the recent versions of the plugins have set MT mode.

 For old filters, this method can set the proper behaviour, how Avisynth core will treat it MT-wise.
+Meaningful only if this mode is different that the default MT mode.

 .. describe:: string filtername  =